jeremypbeasley/canlis_j/studio.markdown

     url: "/uploads/poster_yurtvillage.jpg"
   is_collection:
   items:
-- title: The Executive Camp Cup
+- title: Lebanese Cedar Camp Cup
-  desc: Artwork by Nathan Yoder
+  desc: In honor of our Lebanese great grandmother and other immigrants who built this nation and our restaurant.
+Artwork by Nathan Yoder.
   year: 2024
   type: Apparel / Accessories
   price: 45